Swedbank investor Folksam to back board after money laundering report

-STOCKHOLM, March 22 (Reuters) - Swedbank’s second-largest investor Folksam said it has confidence to allow Birgitte Bonnesen to continue as CEO of the bank and will as part of the nomination committee for the board vote in favour of them at the annual general meeting next week.
+STOCKHOLM (Reuters) - Swedbank’s second-largest investor Folksam said it has confidence to allow Birgitte Bonnesen to continue as CEO of the bank and will as part of the nomination committee for the board vote in favor of them at the annual general meeting next week.

 The shareholder made the statements after a seeing the results of an external report into Swedbank’s alleged involvement in money-laundering in the Baltics.